-This is a very important question that clarifies why candidates want to run for a public office and whether what they claim is consistent with what they propose.
-I would like to give a little wider view on why I got involved in politics then specify on my current race.
+This is a very important question that clarifies why candidates want to run for public office and whether what they claim is consistent with what they propose.
+I would like to give a little wider view of why I got involved in politics and then specify my current race.

-A moral and just world was my dream since before going to college.
+A moral and just world has been my dream since before going to college.
 As a matter of fact, it was the reason why I studied philosophy.
-It was obvious for me that postmodernity world has a wide range of new challenges that affected our ethics, economy, social relations, politics and culture.
+It was obvious to me that the postmodernity world has a wide range of new challenges that affect our ethics, economy, social relations, politics, and culture.

 But, things have changed!

-Over the past 4 years, I started to notice an increase in the public awareness about politics in general, about the illusion of the two-party system, about the corruption and the failure of our officials, and the reality of our foreign policies and the monetary system.
+Over the past 4 years, I started to notice an increase in public awareness around politics in general, of the illusion of the two-party system, about the corruption and the failure of our officials, and the reality of our foreign policies and the monetary system.

-I ran in 2020 for the US Senate on minor parties tickets, the Pacific Green Party and the Progressive Party for their tolerance of my anti-war activism.
-However, after the #COVID911 event I realized that this is not where I should be if I want to continue to fight for integrity, accountability, and liberty, which lead me to switch to the Republican Party after the elections.
+I ran in 2020 for the US Senate on minor party tickets, the Pacific Green Party, with a co-endorsement from the Progressive Party of Oregon for their tolerance of my anti-war activism.
+However, after the #COVID911 event I realized that this is not where I should be if I want to continue to fight for integrity, accountability, and liberty, which led me to switch to the Republican Party after the elections.

-I am aware that the majority of the GOP leadership are in the same boat as the liberals when it comes to authoritarianism, the federal reserve, big government, corporatism, and globalism.
+I am aware that the majority of the GOP leadership is in the same boat as the liberals when it comes to authoritarianism, the Federal Reserve, big government, corporatism, and globalism.

 As a philosophy graduate, I was trained to THINK logically and morally.
 Thinking, seeking the truth, and evaluating the ethical aspect of the law is what most politicians lack, and it is also what I am going to provide when elected.
 Furthermore, I am going to be a servant for the people.
 Our politicians do not engage us in the law-making process, they do not come to us and discuss with us what they are going to vote for.
 Their town halls are a mere promotion for what they already have done, or an opportunity to make excuses for their already made decisions.
 This is not a democracy!
 This is not a true representation!
 This is not how I envisioned my serving time in office.

 Moreover, the corruption, the repression, and the control that we are struggling with are coming from our BIG federal government and the best way to change it is to replace those who are in power.
-In my estimation, we have only one strong liberty advocate in the Senate and another honorable one in the house of representatives.
+In my estimation, we have only one strong liberty advocate in the Senate and only a handful of honorable people in the house of representatives.
 WE NEED MORE!